nickymarino/nickymarino.github.io/about.md

 title: About
 ---

-I'm Nicky Marino, and I'm a developer studying Computer Engineering at Purdue University.
+I'm Nicky Marino, and I'm a developer with a degree in Computer Engineering from Purdue University.

-## Current Projects

-I'm a Software Engineering Intern working primarily with C using [FreeRTOS](https://www.freertos.org/) on various microcontrollers.
-I also write scripts and user interfaces in Python and Node JS.

-I'm also the Head Teaching Assistant for Purdue's [Honors Engineering](https://engineering.purdue.edu/Honors) intro course, where we cover a variety of topics including teamwork, project management, scripting, and solving real world problems.
-I'm head of the software team, which handles the behind-the-scenes scripts and tools to help the class run smoothly.

-I'm working on a few projects that haven't come out yet, such as a podcast and an iOS app.

-Finally, this site is one of my hobbies :blush:

 ## Past Projects

+I was the Head Teaching Assistant for Purdue's [Honors Engineering](https://engineering.purdue.edu/Honors) intro course, where we covered a variety of topics including teamwork, project management, scripting, and solving real world problems.
+I was head of the software team, which handles the behind-the-scenes scripts and tools to help the class run smoothly.

 I worked with a team of 3 other students to build an ASIC [RC4/SD Card encryption](https://github.com/nickymarino/ece337project) design.